sxflynn/sideprojectstarter/README.md

 ### 2. Clone the Repository Template

 - Click on `Use this template` and click `Create a new repository`
+- Choose any name for your project repo, or `sideproject` by default
 - `git clone` your new side project repo
 - Optionally, if you prefer to download this repo as a zip file, [click here](https://github.com/sxflynn/sideprojectstarter/archive/refs/heads/main.zip).